 ii.
 Presiding Judicial Officer.
 The Presiding Judicial Officer oversees the Complaint proceeding.
 The Presiding Judicial Officer will provide a copy of the Complaint to the head of the Employing Office against which the Complaint has been filed (Respondent), except when the Presiding Judicial Officer determines for good cause that the circumstances dictate otherwise.
-The Presiding Judicial Officer must provide the individual alleged to have violated rights under this Policy notice that a Complaint has been filed and the nature and substance of the Complaint allegations.
+The Presiding Judicial Officer may provide the individual alleged to have violated rights under this Policy notice that a Complaint has been filed and the nature and substance of the Complaint allegations, if the Presiding Judicial Officer determines it is necessary.

-The Presiding Judicial Officer will provide for appropriate investigation and discovery, allow for settlement discussions,5 and determine any written

-5 Either Party may request in writing a stay, or the Presiding Judicial Officer may on the Presiding Judicial Officer's own initiative stay a Formal Complaint proceeding up to 60 days (unless extended for good cause), if the Employing Office asserts that there has been no prior opportunity to address the conduct alleged.
-The Presiding Judicial Officer will determine whether to grant the stay after providing an opportunity to respond.
-A stay in the proceedings can provide the Employing Office an opportunity to assess the allegations and take appropriate action.
-If the matter is submissions to be provided by the Parties, determine if a hearing is needed, determine the time, date, and place of the hearing, issue a written decision, and, if warranted, order remedies.
+The Presiding Judicial Officer will provide for appropriate investigation and discovery, allow for settlement discussions, 8 and determine any written submissions to be provided by the Parties, determine if a hearing is needed, determine the time, date, and place of the hearing, issue a written decision, and, if warranted, order remedies.